-Rooms here are great value.
+Heng Heng II Hotel is a straightforward Khmer-style guesthouse, with no frills, but the rooms here are great value, clean and have hot water showers.
 Similarly priced to most of the other guesthouses in town, at Heng Heng II they go the extra mile with better linen on the beds and an overall generally better standard.
-Staff are funny and helpful, rooms have a desk and a river view and it doesn't feel nearly as cavernous as the original.
-For the money, this is our pick of the flock in Kratie, but if you want a more...
+Staff are funny and helpful, rooms have a desk and a river view and it...
 Read our full review of Heng Heng II Hotel.

 There are at least three places to stay on Koh Trong -- two homestays and the more upmarket Sala Koh Trong towards the northern tip of the island.

 Koh Trong has two homestays, one to the south of the boat landing and the other to the north, just shy of Rajabori Villas.
 Of the two, the northern one is the better, with public sleeping on the floor of the stilted wooden house or more private sleeping in a private room towards the rear.
-All sleeping arrangements include a mosquito net and bedding and basic fare is available on site.
-Underneath...
-Read our full review of Koh Trong Community Tourism Homestay 1 .
+All sleeping arrangements include a mosquito net and bedding and basic fare is available on site....
+Read our full review of Koh Trong Community Based Tourism Homestays .

 We want to say so, so many good things about this place, because it really is stunningly beautiful and should be on anyone’s itinerary if they can afford it, but we can’t because the staff wouldn’t allow us to see the rooms.
 Given we couldn't see the rooms, we can only tell you what the outside looks like.
 Extensive, rich green tropical gardens centre in on an open-air pool, which...
 Read our full review of Rajabori Villas.